MAT Program: FAQs

 A: A content evaluation determines if you have met your intended content area/licensure concentration and is the first step in the process of inquiring about the program.
 In order to be eligible to apply for the accelerated one-year MAT program, you must have completed all the undergraduate coursework in your intended content area/licensure concentration.
-For the two-year program, you must be within 30 hours of completing your undergraduate coursework (the courses must be completed at the start of the MAT program).
+For the two-year program, you must be within 30 hours of completing your undergraduate coursework (the courses must be completed during the beginning of the MAT program).

 Q: If I graduated with a degree in my licensure field, I shouldn’t have many content courses to take, correct?